Quickstart

 The following creates a simple endpoint, binds it to a Undertow server then starts, queries, and stops it.

-package quickstart
+package content.quickstart

 import org.http4k.client.ApacheClient